 Thomas R. Lawrence, the Chair of our compensation committee, is the Chairman of Aetos Technologies, Inc., a corporation formed in 2003 by Auburn University to market technological breakthroughs by its faculty.
 Mr. Kazimi, our Chairman and Chief Executive Officer, serves on the board of directors of Aetos Technologies.
-Other than this relationship, none of our executive officers serves as a member of the board of directors or compensation committee of any other entity that has one or more executive officers who serve on our board of directors or compensation committee.
+Other than this relationship, none of our executive officers serves as a member of the board of directors or compensation committee.